 Monday morning we start our day running uphill pushing motorcycles in the snow.
 It’s hard work.
 Since we live at sea-level, we need a few minutes to catch our breath after each bike.
 We get all three up the slope though.
 We ride through and around a few more snow patches.
 Finally we descend.
 Fortunately there is only one creek crossing before we get to a main dirt road.
 The fields on the way to Owyhee are green with yellow, orange, pink, white, and purple wild flowers.
 Fluffy clouds hang above in a blue sky.
 In Owyhee we resupply, then head into Idaho and Mountain Time.
 Thunder clouds move in.
 We see lightning and rainbows plus a touch of hail.

 Ben’s tent bag is deteriorating quickly and the rocky road shakes a pole loose.
 It gets caught in his rear wheel and breaks into multiple pieces.
 I take the tent remains on my bike.
 The road into the Bruneau Jarbidge Wilderness Area is narrow, steep, and rocky.
 I stop to give Ben space to start his descent, but watching him makes me nervous and I fall over even before I start down.
-Luckily I make it ok.
+No mishaps on the actual ride down though.

 At the bottom of the canyon Indian Hot Springs pours hot water down the rock mountain face.
 It’s a nice surprise to make up for missing Rizzi Hot Springs the night before.
 The hot creek is shrouded in steam and the water is too hot to soak in.
 We’re too tired to haul hot water in a bucket to the two tubs by the creek-side.
 Instead Brian and Ben wade into the water where the hot creek meets the Bruneau River.
 There’s an eddy, but the waters are running too fast to mix well.
 They bathe in alternating blasts of hot and cold water, while I enjoy the hot steam.